Professional Liability Insurance for Pharmacy Professionals

 What is Professional Liability Insurance?

-"Full Pharmacists” and “Pharmacy Technicians” must obtain and at all times maintain professional liability insurance coverage that meets the following 3 criteria as laid out in Section 81 of the Health Professions Act Bylaws and Professional Practice Policy-60:
+"Full Pharmacists” and “Pharmacy Technicians” must obtain and maintain at all times while licensed, professional liability insurance coverage that meets the following 3 criteria, as per HPOA Bylaws:

-• Provides a minimum of $2 million coverage;
+• Provides a minimum of $2 million coverage per claim or occurrence*

-• If not issued in the pharmacists’ or pharmacy technicians’ name, the group policy covers the pharmacist or pharmacy technician as an individual
+• If the liability coverage is not in the licensee’s name, the group policy must indicate coverage of the licensee as an individual

-Professional liability insurance must cover activities within your scope of practice as well as your practice as a pharmacy professional in British Columbia.
+Professional liability insurance must cover all activities within your scope of practice, as a pharmacy professional in British Columbia.
+Professional liability insurance is not provided by CPBC.
+Licensees are responsible for managing the expiry and renewal of their insurance.

-Professional Liability Insurance as a Function of Registration Class
+Professional Liability Insurance is a Function of the Licence Class

 Whether or not you are required to obtain professional liability insurance, is determined by your registration class.